 Product and Service Concentration

 Volatility creates uncertainty leading to increased risk and a decreased valuation multiple.
 If your company’s earnings fluctuate significantly over time, potential buyers will place a lower valuation multiple to your business.
-Creating stable and increasing earnings over time is very valuable.
+Thus, creating stable and increasing earnings over time is very valuable.

 Peak Business Valuation enjoys working with small business owners to help maximize their company’s value.
-Through a business valuation we can help you identify risks associated with your business.
+Through a business valuation, we can help you identify risks associated with your business.
 Peak focuses on providing valuable information to help you grow, sell, or buy a company.
-We have worked with over 200 small businesses across the country.
-Questions are always welcome.
-Please reach out via email or phone call.
+Questions are always welcome!
+Please reach out by scheduling a free consultation.